pmur002/hdvw/visual-model-summary.md

+There are features of the human visual system that mean that we can decode some information extremely rapidly and without effort:

-The human visual system captures a very large amount of information from the visual field.
+* A very large amount of basic information is gathered at once about simple visual features like positions, lengths, and colours.

-Detailed information is only available at the centre of the visual field so multiple fixations are required to capture detailed information from multiple locations within an image.

-Large numbers of simple **visual features** like positions, lengths, and colours are rapidly extracted, while more complex **visual shapes** and **visual objects** take longer and require more congnitive effort.

-Large, bright, colourful items automatically get our attention.
+* Large, bright, colourful items automatically attract attention.

-We automatically identify groups of items within an image based on basic visual features.
+* We automatically identify groups of items within an image based on similarity of basic visual features like position and colour, plus connecting lines and enclosing borders.

-In other words, we automatically
-**decode** some information from a data visualisation very rapidly and without any effort.

-An effective data visualisation will make use of the automatic decoding that occurs within the visual system.
-At the same time, we need to watch out for automatic decoding if it leads us to an incorrect or undesirable result.
+On the other hand, there are limitations of the visual system that suggest encodings that we should avoid:

+* Detailed information is only available at the centre of the visual field.

+* Visual memory is extremely limited.

+These features suggest that creating simple, orderly data visualisations will lead to rapid and effortless decoding of information.